rmsk2/f256_reset/README.md

 which can either be written to onboard flash or a flash cartridge.
 The program is freely relocatable in flash memory, i.e. you can put it in any flash block which is available on your system.

-If you have stored the program in flash simply issue the command `/reset` at a BASIC prompt or `reset` in DOS to make your Foenix perform a soft reset.
+If you have stored the program in flash simply issue the command `/reset` at the BASIC prompt or `reset` in DOS to make your Foenix perform a soft reset.

 # How to build the software